|The Rudolfinum was constructed in 1876-1884 and is one of the most significant Neo-Renaissance buildings in Prague.|

-It was built between 1876 and 1884, and is set in a commanding position near the Vltava River in the Old Town, surrounded by landscaped gardens and with a grand, sweeping entrance.
+It is set in a commanding position by the Vltava River in the Old Town, surrounded by landscaped gardens and with a grand, sweeping entrance.

-The Dvořák Hall inside the Rudolfinum is one of the two largest concert halls in Prague (the other is the Smetana Hall at Municipal House).
-The grandeur of the building make it an impressive concert venue.
+The Dvořák Concert Hall inside the Rudolfinum is one of the two largest concert halls in Prague (the other is the Smetana at Municipal House).